Cloud-Architekt/cloud-architekt.github.io/_drafts/2020-12-11-identity-security-monitoring.md

         (Blog post by Daniel Chronlund](https://danielchronlund.com/2020/01/22/monitor-your-azure-ad-break-glass-accounts-with-azure-monitor/))
         - [Azure AD App Tracking with Logic Apps (Blog post by Microsoft Developer Support)](https://devblogs.microsoft.com/premier-developer/azure-ad-app-tracking-with-logic-apps/)

-### Considerations of Azure AD Logging by Azure Monitoring
+### Considerations and References of Azure AD Logging by "Azure Monitor"

 - Microsoft’s “[deployment guide of Azure AD Monitoring](https://docs.microsoft.com/en-us/azure/active-directory/reports-monitoring/plan-monitoring-and-reporting)” gives you an general overview of aspects and options to integrate or archive logs.
 The [latency of Azure AD logging and the risk detections](https://docs.microsoft.com/en-us/azure/active-directory/reports-monitoring/reference-reports-data-retention) should be also considered (for your security response and processes).
 - [Retention of the reports](https://docs.microsoft.com/en-us/azure/active-directory/reports-monitoring/reference-reports-data-retention) depends on type of activity and your Azure AD license.